Apply for a primary school place

 - middle school place (year 5) in another county for September 2023

 If your child is already at primary school and wishes to move to a different school, you will need to make an in-year application instead.

-The closing date for applications will be 15 January 2023.
+The closing date for applications was 15 January 2023.

 Admission arrangements and process to apply for a Primary school place:

 The quickest way to make a late application is online.